Richard19Perez77/CodeReviewMDs/solid.md

 `SOLID` - principles

-`Single responsibility principle` - one class does one thing
+`Single responsibility principle` - ne class does one thing, instead of doing too much work in a single method, separate into a new class for different or next step of work.

-`Open Closed Principle` - an interface should be open for extending but closed for modification
+`Open Closed Principle` - An interface should be open for extending but closed for modification.
+Should be able to abstract out the work and implement different use cases not a single interface with multiple use cases within it, constantly extending or adding work to the single interface, class or module.

 `Liskov Substitution Principle` - an inheriting class should run separate from the parent without changing parent behaviour